gitsbi/unlib/README.md

 When multiplying and dividing tagged quantities, the library keeps track of the tag's "exponents" (how many times quantities of the same tag have been multiplied or divided with).

-Therefore you can, for example, multiply a tagged quantity with with an untagged one (getting a tagged quantity), and by dividing the result by the original tagged quantity, get the original untagged quantity as a result.
-(For example, multiplying _reactive power_ with _time_ results in _reactive energy_.
-This divided by reactive power results in untagged time.)
+Therefore you can, for example, multiply _reactive power_ with _time_, resulting in _reactive energy_.
+This divided by reactive power results in untagged time.

-You can also multiply a tagged quantity with itself, and get back a quantity with the same tag name, but a different exponent.
-Dividing this quantity by itself again returns a result with the original quantity's tag.
-(An example would be a ratio equation where you multiply reactive power with reactive power, then divide by reactive power again.
-The result will have the same tag as the original reactive power.)
+You can also multiply _reactive power_ with _reactive power_, resulting in a _reactive_ tag with a different eponent.
+If you then divide this by _reactive power_, the result will be _reactive power_ again.)

 Note that tags do not reflect all properties of their engineering counterparts.
 For example, dividing _active power_ by _voltage_, which is untagged, will result in a current quantity tagged as _reactive_, which very likely won't make much sense.
 In these cases you will have to use `tag_cast` to make the library submit to your application domain's rules.